-Entoloma sericeum, also known as Silky Pinkgill, is a small agaric that has a dark brownish grey cap and stem, with pale gills.
-It grows solitary, or in small trooping groups on soul in grass and on open moorland.
+Entoloma sericeum, also known as Silky Pinkgill, is a small agaric that has a dark brownish-grey cap and stem, with pale gills.
+It grows solitary, or in small trooping groups typically in the open, in grassy areas or on open moorland.

 initially conical, developing an umbo as it becomes broadly convex; hygrophanous, darker brown when wet and much paler, often streaky buff when dry; surface smooth with silky radial fibrils.
-Flesh same color as cap or more pallid.
+Flesh same colour as the cap or more pallid.
 Gills

 sinuate; pale grey at first, becoming pinkish grey and eventually brown.
 Spores